ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	errorCode.send();

-Later, any new ErrorCodes can be easily added to the Internet of Things Foundation Connect server by calling the append method as follows,
+Later, any new ErrorCodes can be easily added to the Internet of Things Foundation Connect by calling the append method as follows,

 .. code:: java